illiteratealliterator/manymine/README.md

 ## Environment parameters

 **MM_HOST**
-This is the IP or name of the host which is running Manymine and your Minecraft servers
+This is the IP or name of the host which is running manymine and your Minecraft servers
 e.g. MM_HOST=192.168.0.10

 **MM_SERVER_PORTS**